seii/tiltkart/README.md

 # TiltKart

-This Unity-based game is intended to flesh out the [Karting Microgame](https://learn.unity.com/project/karting-template) sample provided as a tutorial by Unity as an example of making a pre-existing game compatible with the [TiltFive](https://www.tiltfive.com/) augmented reality system.
-The Unity example project provides many assets like multiple tracks and game modes which are not actually covered by the original tutorial.
-These items will be used more fully in this project.
+This Unity-based game is intended to provide an example of making a pre-existing game compatible with the [TiltFive](https://www.tiltfive.com/) augmented reality system.
+To do this, the [Karting Microgame](https://learn.unity.com/project/karting-template) sample provided as a tutorial by Unity has been used as a starting point.
+The Unity example project provides many assets like multiple tracks and game modes which are not covered by their original tutorial.
+These assets will be used more fully in this project, but the primary goal is still to show a functional game working with TiltFive rather than to have a fully-featured game with a high level of polish.
+Please set your expectations accordingly!

 ## Added Features
 - NPC racers